rande/python-element/docs/architecture.rst

     * ``copyright``
     * ``authors``

-* node handler: it is a service used to render a node, there is one service per node type.
+* ``node handler``: it is a service used to render a node, there is one service per node type.

 Components used
 ~~~~~~~~~~~~~~~